 I developed a rough outline of the book in about 8 hours, and over the next 10 days, came up with outlines for two more stories in the series.
 Then I put it aside and focused on my essays again before deciding that working on fiction was the best way to develop the narrative skills my essays needed.
 I have also come up with the idea for another series of cozy mysteries but will share that later.

-You can read more about my fiction here.
+You can read more about my current work-in-progress, The Stonemason’s Secret, here.